 Building on the Duchampian strategy of the readymade and the use of artwork titles to create provocative self-descriptive works, Ben Gavin’s practice incorporates and displaces objects, text and images.

 Aftermath is a multilayered reading.
-The intimacy of disposable materials fleeting in space without purpose imitates the obfuscated realities of the globalised spectacle of blue chip art fairs.
+The intimacy of disposable materials fleeting in space without purpose imitates the obfuscated realities of the globalised spectacle of blue chip art fairs in the dying age of speculation.
 It questions their impact on local markets, ecologically, culturally and economically.
 By presenting Aftermath at CARTEL the artist metaphorically questions the vulnerability of cities with strong economical growth on the periphery of the Western art canon, such as Bangkok and alludes to the thriving local creativity of South East Asia as a place that demands it´s own international attention.

 Exhibition and residency at CARTEL Bangkok courtesy of Mit Jai Inn and Kan Nathiwutthikun